Policy and Procedure

 The University of Pittsburgh is committed to ensuring equal access by making its websites and all other electronic and information technology accessible to all users.
 The EIT Accessibility Policy establishes the standards for the accessibility of electronic information and technology (EIT) necessary to meet this goal and comply with all applicable laws and regulations while the procedures establish the processes necessary to meet this goal.

 Key compliance elements from the policy and procedure are outlined below with additional details and resources to support their implementation.

-All schools, departments and units are required to submit to ODI an initial implementation plan that outlines individual decisions and strategies about how to best meet the requirements of the EIT Accessibility policy.
+All schools, departments and units are required to submit to the Office for Equity, Diversity, and Inclusion an initial implementation plan that outlines individual decisions and strategies about how to best meet the requirements of the EIT Accessibility policy.
 These implementation plans will be the basis for measuring the progress of the unit’s accessibility efforts.

 The policy allows for exceptions if any of the following circumstances are demonstrated.